3 Options to Seek Care When You're Sick

-If you’re one of the millions of Americans with a new Blue Cross Blue Shield health insurance plan, congratulations!
+When If you’re one of the millions of Americans with a new Blue Cross Blue Shield health insurance plan, congratulations!
 You’ve successfully enrolled with the oldest and largest health insurance network in America and can enjoy the security of unparalleled access to quality, affordable healthcare.
 But what happens next?

 The answer is putting your insurance to use.
 We know you don’t expect to get sick, or anticipate an accidental injury or life-threatening health event, but when an ailment strikes knowing where to go can help relieve some of the worry and stress.
+(You can find out more about your coverage by calling the number on the back of your member card or by visiting your BCBS company website.)

 There are three places available for you to seek care: your physician’s office, an urgent-care or walk-in clinic, or the emergency room.
 Below, The Blues® offer some guidance on how to determine the right destination for your treatment needs.
+You can also find additional suggestions on how to choose where to go to seek treatment for common health problems on BCBS.com.

-Physician’s Office is First Choice
+1. Physician’s Office

 “I can’t say it enough.
 Having a relationship with a personal physician is the most important thing you can do for your health,” says Dr. Tim Gutshall, family physician and chief medical officer at Wellmark Blue Cross and Blue Shield.
 According to Gutshall, if you don’t have a personal physician, make it a priority to find one.